ColoradoChristianUniversity/CIS-230-SP25/Ethics/Gabe/Week 07.md

 - Will lead to potential growth in friend's success.
 - Preserves the friendship.
-- A potential win for AI
+- A potential win for AI.

 #### Cons

-- Potenial costs and risk to company.
+- Potential costs and risks to the company.
 - Could grow reliance on AI without proper oversight

 #### Script

 **Me:** "Great job on the project man!
 You finished it crazy fast."

 **Friend:** "Thanks!
-The AI had handled most of the project."
+The AI handled most of the project."

 **Me:** "Yea man, you're doing great!"